SBNTT/Sapin/docs/template_syntax/composition.md

 </template>
 ```

 the `:uses` attribute may contains multiple imports.
 They must be coma separated.
+Trailing comas are allowed.

 These following examples are valid:
 ```html
 <template :uses="App\Component\ComponentA, App\Component\ComponentB">
    ...